hardaker/draft-hardaker-dprive-add-doh-dnsop-filter-requests-please/draft-hardaker-dprive-add-doh-dnsop-filter-request.md

 a client-requested policy.
 This is may be done, for example, under a subscription model, where the client wishes not to get redirected to domains known to host malware or malicious content.
-This request is sent as an EDNS0 extension with every DNS request, or potentially to just the first DNS request in a stream when using DNS over TLS, DNS over DTLS or DNS over DOH for example.
+This request is sent as an EDNS0 option with every DNS request, or potentially to just the first DNS request in a stream when using DNS over TLS, DNS over DTLS or DNS over DOH for example.